 Looking for natural stain remover tips?
-Try out these 12 tips, for all your laundry woes – from lipstick stains to biro, red wine, to cooking fat – I have a solution for you.
+Try out these 12 solutions for all your laundry woes.
+From lipstick stains to biro, red wine and cooking fat – I have a solution for you.

 Natural Stain Remover Tips

 Here are my natural stain remover tips for a cleaner greener wash.
 As with any stain remover, I’d recommend spot testing in an inconspicuous area before you start just in case it causes damage to your clothing.